 Digital trace

 Even with everything mentioned above, criminals still slip away from the tight grip of the law.
 Well, whether they like it or not, we all leave hundreds of digital traces of our activity daily.
-When trained correctly, AI and machine learning can connect those dots, no matter how small or seemingly irrelevant they are and identify the individual based on their behavior.
+When trained correctly, AI and machine learning can connect those dots, no matter how small or seemingly irrelevant they are, and identify the individual based on their behavior.

 4. Intervention

-Police officers and military personnel are injured or killed in the line of duty daily.
-And while nothing can stop a perpetrator from sitting in an ambush, technology can prevent him from causing damage.
-Dubai already implemented robot police officers.
-Actually, they plan to make them 25% of the total police force by 2050.
-For now, they allow citizens to pay fines or report crimes.
-We believe that technology advancements can help introduce robots that allow police officers to act from a distance, and soon.
 This would allow them to safely approach, negotiate with, or apprehend the suspect.
 After all, robots can already detect and dismantle bombs.
 Another significant aspect is mandatory body-worn cameras.
 They have a proven track record (crime reduction and low complaints percentages) since they improve accountability on both sides.

-5. Criminal justice
+5. Criminal Justice

 Here are 2 technologies that have revolutionized criminal investigations: